Glumac7/Login_Signup_Profile-image-upload/README.md

 4. Paste the downloaded files in that folder.
 5. Run your server
 6. Go to localhost/phpmyadmin(127.0.0.1/phpmyadmin).
-7. Make a new Data Base.
+7. Make a new Data Base named "login".
 8. Enter your database, click the SQL button, paste the code below and click go:
    CREATE TABLE myguests
    (